 Water Damage Tips

-- Be Safe: Water events can present a lot of potential safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
+- Be Safe: Water events can present many possible safety hazards to residents.
+The potential for slips, falls and electric shock are very real.
 Remember, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Only complete tasks that can be done safely.

-- Electrical: Turn off the power to affected rooms of the house.
-Do not operate the television or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Be sure to turn off all power to affected areas of the property.
+Don’t operate your television or other electrical appliances while you are standing on wet flooring.

-- Air Conditioning: Turn on your air conditioner to aid indrying in summertime or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to speed updrying in summertime or in regions with more humidity.

-- Clothing/Fabrics: Transfer wet items to a dry place.
-Don’t let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to a dry place.
+Do not let draperies to remain in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, and cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can cause additional damage.
+- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Don’t use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Doors: Close doors in affected rooms to confine smoke odors as much as possible.
+- Doors: Close all doors in affected areas to focus smoke odors as much as possible.

-- Pets: Transport any pets to a safe environment until your house has been cleaned and restored.
+- Pets: Relocate all pets to a clean environment until your property has been fully cleaned and restored.